antistereov/singularity-core/docs/docs/guides/auth/two-factor.md

 #### 1. Authenticate with Password

-When mail as 2FA method is enabled, a successful step-up with email and password through [`POST /api/auth/step-up`](/swagger#/Authentication/stepUp) will set a [`TwoFactorAuthenticationToken`](./tokens#two-factor-authentication-token) as an HTTP-only cookie and returned in the response body if [header authentication](/securing-endpoints#header-authentication) is enabled.
+When email as 2FA method is enabled, a successful step-up with email and password through [`POST /api/auth/step-up`](../../api/step-up.api.mdx) will set a [`TwoFactorAuthenticationToken`](./tokens#two-factor-authentication-token) as an HTTP-only cookie and returned in the response body if [header authentication](/securing-endpoints#header-authentication) is enabled.

 #### 2. Sending an Email with the 2FA Code

 :::info
-If mail is the preferred 2FA method, an email with the 2FA code will be automatically sent after successful authentication with password.
+If email is the preferred 2FA method, an email with the 2FA code will be automatically sent after successful authentication with password.
 You can learn how to change the preferred method [here](#changing-the-preferred-method).
 :::